 The app was introduced by the media alert program.
-You can get the app on both major platforms i.e. IOS and Android free of cost.
-The app directs you with a push notification when an alert is triggered by the law enforcement.
+You can get the app on both major platforms, IOS and Android, free of charge.
+The app directs you with a push notification when an alert is triggered by law enforcement.
 The app enables us to consistently assist the law enforcement by means of ingenious communication system to challenge the unfeasible and crack the unsolvable.
-The mobile app allows operators to track where serious fatal/injury/ hit and run incidents have taken place.
+The mobile app allows operators to track where serious fatal injury and hit and run incidents have taken place.
 It offers you these listed features as well:

-- All police station maps in Denver and all over the province.
+- All police station maps in Denver and all over the state.

-- All unsolved and solved maps of hit and run
+- All unsolved and solved maps of hit and runs

-- Enables users to offer tips through voice recording, email, photo or phone
+- Enables users to offer tips through voice recordings, email, photo, or call

 - Option to make donation to the app